csae8092/mtr-tei-oxygen/oxygen.md

 ## Why should I use it?

-* People say it is the **de facto standard tool** in context of digital editions; at least here at the ACDH-CH used in many projects.
+* People say it is the **de facto standard tool** in the context of digital editions; at least here at the ACDH-CH used in many projects.
 * **TEI-Support**
 * **WYSIWYG View** (Author-Mode)
 * especially useful for **developing** XSL stylesheets for e.g. the conversion from XML to HTML files